One of the important factors in choosing a country for recreation for many tourists is the language barrier.

 In this article, I will briefly explain how to set up the translator.
 Almost everyone has a smartphone.
 Install on it Google Translate (most likely it is already installed) and upload the Bulgarian language into it.

 After these simple manipulations, your translator will work even without an internet connection, which very often helped us .
 Yes, the translation sometimes just terrible, but it’s understandable.
 And most likely you will not need it.

 It is worth to learn even a few Bulgarian words

-We recommend to learn at least a few Bulgarian words.
+We recommend learning at least a few Bulgarian words.
 Thank you (blagodarya), please (molya), hello (zdravey), good afternoon (dobr den), excuse me (izvinete).
 To be honest, you probably do not need other words.